 Amber made her Broadway debut in Cirque du Soleil's Paramour!
 She loves sharing the history and wisdom from professionals in entertainment, so Amber launched her talk show, Kickback & Chat with Amber Pickens.
 The first episode took place at the Cadillac House in Soho, New York.
 Make sure to check out her interviews at kickbackchat.com and join her mailing list!
 She recently made her debut at the Muny Theater in The Wiz!
 The Wiz has always been one of Amber’s favorite musicals and she felt honored to give homage to the black legends that paved the way for many.

 Amber Pickens definitely has a story to tell — her story — she sees dance an art form, its own language, a way of communicating.
 Even when surrounded with challenges, Amber does not see it as all negative, with conviction she states, "when a flower is blooming it doesn't look at the other flowers, it just blooms!"

-Tune in tonight to see Amber as "Grace Pressley" on Law and Order: SVU "Dance, Lies, and Videotape."
+Amber was featured as "Grace Pressley" on Law and Order: SVU "Dance, Lies, and Videotape."
 Please visit her "Happenings" page to watch the episode.